bluestone-live/bluestone/client/README.md

 To import a Ganache account:

-##### for ganache cli

-1. check stdout in terminal, find `Private Keys`, locate the private key you want to import. (the first three accounts have test token balance)
+1. Check stdout in terminal, find `Private Keys`, locate the private key you want to import. (the first three accounts have test token balance)
 2. Open MetaMask, click the account icon on top-right corner.
 3. Click `Import Account`.
 4. Paste the private key and click `Import`.